Bottlegate: Background

+Meanwhile, the team's beer sponsor, Miller Brewing Company, had introduced a new plastic bottle, marketing it as a safer alternative to the more traditional glass or aluminum.
+Many concessions providers, including those of the Browns, eagerly adopted the bottles as an alternative to the practice of the time of pouring drinks either on tap from concession stands or from in-stadium sellers into lighter plastic cups to reduce both waste and labor costs.

 Events of the play

-The Cleveland Browns were in a position to get an unlikely playoff spot at 6–6, but most likely needed to win their four remaining games of the season to do so.
 Trailing 15–10 with 1:08 remaining in regulation, the Browns were driving deep into Jaguars territory, looking for a potential go-ahead score.
 Cleveland was faced with a 4th down and 2 at the Jacksonville 12 yard line.
-The Browns needed to convert, or else the Jaguars could simply kneel the ball twice and end the game.
+Since they had already used all of their time-outs, the Browns needed to convert, or else the Jaguars could simply kneel the ball twice and end the game.
 Quarterback Tim Couch took the snap and passed it short to wide receiver Quincy Morgan, who caught the ball for a 3-yard gain and a first down but appeared to bobble it as he fell to the ground.
 Despite this, the officials called it a complete pass for a crucial first down with 1:03 remaining.
-Couch wasted no time hurrying the offense to the line of scrimmage, starting the next play with only 0:50 left on the clock.
+Realizing the call was questionable, Couch wasted no time hurrying the offense to the line of scrimmage, starting the next play with only 0:50 left on the clock.
 He took the snap and appeared to pump his arm twice; Couch then spiked the ball with 0:48 remaining to stop the clock.

 The officials stopped play and huddled for a lengthy period.
-CBS announcers Gus Johnson and Brent Jones speculated that they may have been discussing Couch's double-pump before the spike, which, by rule, would constitute intentional grounding.
+CBS announcers Gus Johnson and Brent Jones speculated that they may have been discussing Couch's double-pump before the spike.
+By rule, this would constitute intentional grounding, which would have penalized the Browns ten yards plus loss of down.
 Instead, referee Terry McAulay announced that the replay booth had buzzed his headset for a review of Morgan's fourth-down catch.
-NFL rules stipulate that a play cannot be reviewed once another play has commenced, but McAulay told the crowd that the review signal had come before the snap on the spike play although audio and video evidence provided by CBS seemed to refute McAulay's claim.
+NFL rules stipulate that a play cannot be reviewed once another play has commenced, but McAulay told the crowd that the review signal had come before the snap on the spike play, although audio and video evidence provided by CBS seemed to refute McAulay's claim.

 After a booth review, the officials ruled that the fourth-down pass was incomplete, resulting in a turnover on downs to Jacksonville.
-As the Jaguars celebrated, Browns coach Butch Davis angrily criticized the officials over the timing of the review.
+As the Jaguars celebrated, Browns head coach Butch Davis angrily criticized the officials over the timing of the review.